-Projects marked in line with the school marking policy and graded using bronze, silver, gold and platinum.
-Progress recorded on assessment record sheets in students' Design and Technology booklets.
-Students will do one of the two DT subjects e.g. Product Design until February half-term, and then will change
+Projects will be marked in line with the school's marking policy and graded to bronze, silver, gold and platinum standards.

+Progress is recorded on individual record sheets in students Design and Technology books.

+EMB grades will be entered half termly.

+Half the students will do Design and Technology until February half-term and then will change to Food Preparation and Nutrition for the remainder of the year.

-At the end of each project, prior to rotation, and an interim grade will also be given.
+At the end of the project, prior to rotation, a final grade will be given.